Pearson Seminar on Collaborative Leadership (PSCL)

 What does it means to lead together?

-Pearson Seminar on Collaborative Leadership (PSCL) is a brand new program launching June 2018 and we want you to join us!
+Pearson Seminar on Collaborative Leadership (PSCL) is a new program that we launched in June 2018.

 This experiential program grew out of the Pearson Seminar of Youth Leadership (PSYL) and is open to people 18+ years old interested in mobilizing toward social change who have experience in community organizing, anti-oppressive work, experience that is grounded in social justice, or have participated in experiential programs such as/or similar to PSYL and the United World Colleges.
 If you are under 18 and are interested in PSCL, please contact us at firstname.lastname@example.org as we work to include everyone!